autonomousmobilerobots/PionCreateAssembly/README.md

 # PionCreateAssembly
-Integration and assembly of a Raspberry Pi 3b on the iRobot Create
+Integration and assembly of a Raspberry Pi 3b and Intel Realsense camera on the iRobot Create.